CoinFabrik/web3-grant/vulnerabilities/examples/unused-return-enum/README.md

 # Unused return enum

-## Configuration
+## Description
+- Vulnerability Category: `Validations and error handling`
+- Vulnerability Severity: `Minor`
 - Detector ID: `unused-return-enum`
-- Analysis Category: `Validations and error handling`
-- Severity: `Low`

-## Description

 Ink messages can return a `Result` enum with a custom error type.
 This is useful for the caller to know what went wrong when the message fails.
 The definition in Rust of the `Result` enum is:

 ```rust
 enum Result<T, E> {